-4.3 3D Range-Finding
+4.3 3D Range-finding

 By coupling the handheld's position and orientation with its distance from an object, it is possible to determine the 3D position of that object.
 We do this by using the camera to track the red dot produced by the onboard laser pointer.
 We chose the laser tracking approach over ultrasound for two reasons.
-First, we already had plans to use a laser pointer for visual feedback, so it was natural to leverage its capability.
-Second, ultrasound is not collimated enough to aim precisely at a small surface.
+First, we already had plans to use a laser pointer for visual feedback, thus it was natural to leverage its capability.
+Secondly, ultrasound is not collimated enough to aim precisely at a small surface.

-The laser diode is mounted at a known fixed position parallel to the camera (see Figure 7).
-The onboard camera has a resolution of 640x480 pixels and horizontal field of view of approximately 50° and vertical field of view of approximately 40°.
-The iCam projects a laser beam onto an object or surface in the field of view of the camera.
+The laser diode is mounted at a known fixed position parallel to the camera (see Figure 4).
+The iCam projects a laser beam onto an object in the field of view of the camera.
 The onboard camera captures the dot from the laser along with the rest of the scene and a simple algorithm runs over the image looking for the brightest pixels.
 We then calculate the range to the object based on where along the vertical axis of the image this laser dot falls.
 The closer the dot is to the center of the image, the further away the object is.
-The distance is calculated using the angle, $\phi$ , between the camera's central focal point and the position of the dot in the camera's view (see Figure 7).
+The distance is calculated using the angle between the camera's central focal point and the position of the dot in the camera's view.